-Subscriber Identity Module (SIM) swapping can either be done physically by replacing the SIM card on the UE, or by taking over the ISDN of the SIM and assigning it to another SIM card [Lin 2021].
-By doing so, an attacker can have access to the data network of the campus.
+Subscriber identity module (SIM) swapping can either be done physically by replacing the SIM card on the user equipment (UE) or by taking over the ISDN of the SIM and assigning it to another SIM card [Lin 2021].
+By doing so, an attacker can gain access to the data network of the campus.

 An attacker can come into contact with the original SIM either by picking up a crashed device drone on the campus or by having physical access to the campus network devices.